Automobile Components and Their Functions.

 1. Engine

 Some automobiles are powered by another kind of engine known as a rotary valve, rotating combustion engine, or wankle engine.
 The rotary valve engine also known as the wankle rotary engine, draws in a mixture of air and fuel, which is then compressed and burnt.
-In a vehicle, the engine is mounted either at the back or neither at the front end, with the clutch and gearbox immediately behind it; the engine, clutch, and gearbox are assembled in a single unit.
+In a vehicle, the engine is mounted either at the back or neither at the front end of the car, with the clutch and gearbox immediately behind it; the engine, clutch, and gearbox are assembled in a single unit.

 The engine works on many components.
 The lubrication system, cooling system, ignition system, and many other circuits and other options are worked on the engine.
-Every system is discussed below.
+Each and every system is discussed below.

 The ignition system is worked on the principle of atmospheric pressure.
 The air and fuel mixture enters the cylinder and the combustion of these components drives the system.
 Finally, an electrical system is required to operate the cranking motor that starts the engine and provides electrical energy to power engine accessories.